TZstatsADS/ads-spring2023-project2-group9/README.md

 + [**Shiny App Link**](https://2023-spring-ads-project2-group9.shinyapps.io/UrbanScout/)

-+ **Contribution statement**: View the attached file in doc.
++ **Contribution statement**: View a_note_in_contributions.md in doc.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.